medienwerke/magicform/readme.md

 ### Usage

 1. install the plugin
- 2.Paste this shortcode: [magicform_shortcode]
+2. 2.
+Paste this shortcode: [magicform_shortcode]